yanbixing/Data-Science-Knowledge-Notes/ranking_system/sysdesign_interview.md

     - missing value handling:
       - MF: Don't fill missing value while using MF;
       - SVD/PCA: there are specialized algos for SVD/PCA to process missing values.
+- User fatigue: we don't want to show same negative feedback (or no-action) content again and again.
+  - Introduce previous action/rating on this item.
 - Other problem:
   - Selection bias: user only select the item they prefer to rating (TBD)
     - Solution: Fill missing value,